ixth/cv/README.md

 ### Senior Frontend Developer
+#### inDriver Holdings Inc, Apr 2023–Now

+_inDrive.Services is a domestic services marketplace based on fair trade principles._

+As a Front-End Developer at inDrive.Services, I specialize in analyzing project requirements, implementing functionalities, enhancing user experience in collaboration with designers, offering technical guidance, optimizing code and application architecture, and CI/CD automation.

+### Senior Frontend Developer
 #### Yandex LLC, Oct 2021–Oct 2022

 _Yandex.Business is a suite of digital tools for businesses, including website analytics and advertising services._